Stejneger's beaked whale: Description

+Head of an adult male, showing the characteristic dark cap and large teeth.

 The body of this species is typical for the genus Mesoplodon, long and tapering at both ends.
 The snout is of medium length, and the mouthline forms an arch, though much smoother than in other species.
 This species is distinguishable from other Mesoplodon via tooth shape, which got them the name of saber-toothed whale, and position.
 The teeth of the males are much larger than those of most other Mesoplodon species, and point forwards and inwards right in front of the apex.
 Only strap-toothed whales and spade-toothed whales have longer teeth.
-Scarring also frequently occurs due to fighting amongst individuals over mates, with the wounds caused by the teeth while the mouth remains closed.

 Their coloration ranges from grey to black with a light ventral side, though males are usually darker.
 The coloration darkens with age, but females also have a light pattern on the bottom of the flukes that becomes more apparent with age.
 Their length is at least 5.25 m for males and 5.5 m for females, and they can weigh up to 3,527 pounds.
 They are likely around 2.1 to 2.3 m in length when born.